eduardocpacheco99/programming-guide-for-the-capm-r-package/en/mapping.md

-For two-stage cluster designs (see previous section), it is almost necessary to map the Primary Sampling Units (PSU) in order to know where we need to go.
-Fortunately, the `capm` has a function to locate the PSU's.
+For two-stage cluster designs (see previous section), it is almost necessary to map the PSU's in order to know where we need to go.
+Fortunately, the `capm` has a function to map the PSU's.
 If we have a shapefile of the PSU's, we are done - as in this case.
 In the working directory, there are five files named as "santos", each one with a different extension.
 All those files are a shapefile representation of the PSU's from the sampled area (Santos city).
 I got the files in the bureau of statistics mentioned in the previous section.

 ```r